rggoria/ci-betaace/readme.rst

     - Rename the folder: GoShopping-main into GoShopping
     - Move the GoShopping file on the htdocs folder
     - Run your preferred browser then go to phpMyAdmin
-    - Create a new database named: goshopping
+    - Create a new database named: ci_betaace
     - Then click the Import on the navigation
-    - The file is on the root folder that has a name: goshopping.sql
+    - The file is on the root folder that has a name: ci_betaace.sql
     - Click the Choose File input and navigate the file
     - Then go down on the webpage then click the Import button and wait
-    - You can now run the project by input on the on the url: localhost/goshopping
+    - You can now run the project by input on the on the url: localhost/ci_betaace
-    Note: make sure your php server is running
+    Note: Make sure your php server is running

 **************************
 Features
 **************************

-1. Webpages that can only accessed by user, admin
+1. Webpages that can only accessed by user or admin.
-2. Storefront
+2. Discussion Board
 3. Security Measures and Mechanisms
-4. Cataloging
-5. Site Management
+4. Site Management

 **************************
 Contributors